Bogor Regency: History

 The determination of the candidate for the capital was proposed back to the Central government and received approval by Government Regulation No. 6 of 1982, which confirmed that the capital city of the Bogor Regency Government Center should be located in Tengah Village, Cibinong District.
 From then on, the preparation plan for the construction of the capital's Central Government began in Bogor Regency and on 5 October 1985 the groundbreaking ceremony was held by the then Regent of Bogor Regency.

 Considering the vast area of Bogor Regency plus the rapid population growth which is due to the geographical location of Bogor Regency as a buffer zone for Jakarta, several debates emerged regarding regional expansion based on regional development.
 In 1978, the Minister of Home Affairs Amir Machmud proposed the establishment of an administrative city of Depok which would include the District of Depok as well as other districts bordering Jakarta, especially those affected by the construction of Perumnas in the region.
 It was planned that administrative city of Depok would be made an organized residential area for workers in Jakarta.

 The Governor of West Java, Aang Kunaefi, also proposed to the Minister of Home Affairs (Amir Machmud) the establishment of an area in the former Kawedanan Jonggol which has partially been to other districts to be unified as District Level II Regions.
 The Jonggol area and its surroundings were considered suitable, because the area is quite large, has abundant natural wealth, and has the potential as a new residential area, industry, and tourism.

 The area proposed as part of the expansion was formerly part of the territory of Kawedanan Jonggol, including, among others, the areas of Jonggol, Gunung Putri, Cileungsi and Cibubur.
 Also considered were areas from outside Bogor Regency (such as parts of Bekasi Regency, namely Cibarusah District and Pondok Gede District (southern area)) and part of Karawang Regency (namely Pangkalan).

 In 1981, the status of Depok District was finally upgraded from district to administrative city based on Government Regulation Number 43 of 1981.
 Depok Administrative City was headed by the Administrative Mayor.
 Meanwhile, the idea of forming a separate Jonggol Regency was not implemented.

-In 1994, President Suharto was interested in making one of the Bogor Regency's areas, namely Jonggol District (at that time including Sukamakmur, Cariu, and Karang Tengah). as the location for the new national capital to replace Jakarta, because Jonggol is located only 40 km southeast of Jakarta.
+In 1994, President Suharto was interested in making one of the Bogor Regency's areas, namely Jonggol District (at that time including Sukamakmur, Cariu and Babakan Madang). as the location for the new national capital to replace Jakarta, because Jonggol is located only 40 km southeast of Jakarta.

 Post-reformation is in line with the policy of eliminating autonomous regions of Administrative Cities throughout Indonesia.
 The government through Law Number 15 of 1999 increased the status of Depok to that of a municipality.
-Thus Depok was officially separated from Bogor Regency and exercised its own autonomy.
-Provisional plans and preparations for moving the nation's capital to Jonggol sank along with the fall of Soeharto in 1998.
+Thus Depok city was officially separated from Bogor Regency and exercised its own autonomy.
+Provisional plans and preparations for moving the nation's capital to Jonggol sank along with the fall of Suharto in 1998.